theface77/tinycore-redpill/README.md

 c.
 Update user_config.json with your SataPortMap and DiskIdxMap by running ./rploader.sh satamap now (needs testing)

-   In some Situation use for first Install -> SataPortMap=188 and DiskIdxMap=0A0008 Then if you install on System Disk DSM then Run TinyCore again and run ./rploader.sh satamap now
+   In some Situation use for first Install -> SataPortMap=188 and DiskIdxMap=0A0008 If you installed DSM then come back to TinyCore and run ./rploader.sh satamap now Now all Devices should be recognize.

 d.
 Backup your changes to local loader disk by running  ./rploader.sh backup now